-and from where the partnership attracted them.
-But when determining whether investors are experienced, looking at marketing methods is, at best, an indirect source of evidence about the investors.
-A better place to look is directly at the investors' actual qualifications.
+In Long, the court confronted undisputed evidence that the defendants sought inexperienced investors-the defendants conceded so at trial.
+Id. at 135.
+Here, by contrast, the Defendants maintain that they did not seek out inexperienced investors.
+And they at the investors' actual qualifications.
 The case law follows this analysis, looking to investor qualifications and using advertisement methods, if at all, merely to bolster a conclusion-it is rarely the only piece of evidence.
-See Long, 881 F.2d at 134-36 (looking to actual evidence of investor experience and then looking to advertising method); see also Williamson, 645 F.2d at 425 (looking to each investor's business experience alone).
-And when it comes to the investors' actual experience, the record does not clearly favor the SEC.
+See, e.g., Long, 881 F.2d at 134-36 (looking to actual evidence of investor experience and then looking to advertising method); Aqua-Sonic, 687 F.2d 577, 583 (2d Cir.
+1982) (same); see also Williamson, 645 F.2d at 425 (looking to each investor's business experience alone).
+And when it comes to the investors' actual experience, the record does not clearly entitle the SEC to summary judgment.

 As the Defendants point out, the record shows that many investors did, in fact, have experience in oil and gas drilling.
 For example, one investor declared that he had "an engineering background" and "participated in other energy ventures with Escondido and Patriot Energy."
 In an email, another investor disclosed that he had "done 83 of these projects over the last ten years."
 Another investor declared that he has "extensive experience in investing in domestic energy and often defer[s] to the advice of [his] energy advisors and petroleum engineers."
-Others made similar declarations.
 Still others had general business experience.